starichkov/spring-boot-aop-examples/README.md

 http://localhost:8080/swagger-ui/index.html
 ```

-Post some test object, and see the logs.
+Post some test objects and see the logs.

 Also added configurable by property `@Around` aspect to log execution time of the method.